GianlucaGuarini/icaro/README.md

 ```

-Icaro is able also to listen changes in arrays but only when their length changes
+`icaro` is able also to listen changes in arrays but only when their length changes

 ```js